kubawajs/Pokedex/README.md

 * FEATURE: search by id component and style
 * FEATURE: add paging to list
 * FEATURE: remove pokemon component
+* BUG: problem with binding parameter Id to remove action

 ## TODO

-* BUG: problem with binding parameter Id to remove action
 * IMPROVEMENT: add repository pattern
 * FEATURE: add views and redirecting between views
 * FEATURE: add redirect on click from pokemons list to pokemon details
+* FEATURE: add pokemon edit component
 * FEATURE: images for all pokemons
 * IMPROVEMENT: improve styling
 * FEATURE: create one page view with all components